For many, diving or snorkeling in a Paradise For divers is a truly unique experience. Witness a thriving underwater ecosystem.

 Engage with local guides for unique insights into the region's hidden gems.

-Further explore Jordan'the rich heritage of and traditions.
+Further explore Jordan's rich heritage and traditions.

 Visit less-frequented historical sites around Aqaba and southern Jordan for a past connection.